Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Here is our Google map of the day, created from our uploaded GPS tracks.
 I have included the services on the map, so you can plan your day.
 There are not a lot of services along this route, so planning is a must!

-If you are stopping at the albergue in Buiza for the night, you must get your food to cook in La Pola de Gordón.
+If you are stopping at the albergue in Buiza for the night, you must get your groceries in La Pola de Gordón.
 There is one small café in Buiza for the locals, noted on the map, however the hours it is open are erratic.

-The same is true if you plan to make it all the way to Poladura de la Tercia.
-You will either need to get your food for the albergue in La Pola de Gordón, or call ahead for a meal at the only place for food, the Posada de Embruja, next to the albergue.
+The same is true if you plan to make it all the way to the albergue Poladura de la Tercia.
+You will either need to get your groceries in La Pola de Gordón, or call ahead for a meal at the only place for food, the Posada de Embruja, next to the albergue.
 This restaurant is within the Casa Rural, right next to the albergue.
-Be advised that dinner here costs 15 euros per person!
+Be advised that the full-course dinner here costs 15 euros per person!
 Breakfast is an additional 3 euros, for a total of 18 euros per person, just for meals.

 Be prepared to eat from your pack, regardless.
 This is the Camino de San Salvador, and you never know!
 We had actually made a reservation for the night and for dinner, the day before, so they did know we were coming.

-Important note: The grocery store in La Pola de Gordón is the last one all the way through to Campomanes, so you will have to carry two days worth of food if your plan is to cook in the Poladura de la Tercia and Pajares albergues!
+Important note: The grocery store in La Pola de Gordón is the last one all the way through to Campomanes, on day three or four, so you will have to carry at least two days worth of food if your plan is to cook in the Poladura de la Tercia and Pajares albergues!

 Elevation Profile of Day Two, Camino San Salvador, La Robla to Poladura de la TerciaElevation Profile of Day Two, Camino San Salvador, La Robla to Poladura de la Tercia